bitst0rm-pub/Formatter/README.md

 Both methods with examples are in this settings guide:

+💡 **Tips**:
-💡 **Tips**: You are not forced to use the preset modules.
+- You are not forced to use the preset modules.
 Instead, you can create a new one using a different UID key through either of these methods.
+- You do not need to install syntax highlighting for a specific plugin; syntaxes like `"text"` or `"plain"` work just as well.

 ```js
 {